JEA: History

-Jacksonville's water and sewer systems has been operated by the city since 1880.
+Jacksonville's water and sewer systems have been operated by the city since 1880.

 City of Jacksonville Electric Department

-In 1895, the first electric power station, Main Street Power Plant comes online, providing night-time lighting for the first time to downtown.
+In 1895, the first electric power station, Main Street Power Plant came online, providing night-time lighting for the first time to downtown.

-In 1943, the Baldwin Interconnector comes online, providing backup power to nearby Naval Air Station Jacksonville and Camp Blanding.
+In 1943, the Baldwin Interconnector came online, providing backup power to nearby Naval Air Station Jacksonville and Camp Blanding.

-In 1950, the Southside Generating Station comes online, and is hooked up to the city's electric grid.
+In 1950, the Southside Generating Station came online, and is hooked up to the city's electric grid.

-On September 9, 1964, Hurricane Dora devastates 95 percent of the city's electric grid.
+On September 9, 1964, Hurricane Dora devastated 95 percent of the city's electric grid.

-Jacksonville Electric Authority
+JEA History

-On August 8, 1967, as part of the consolidation of the City of Jacksonville and Duval County governments, the City of Jacksonville Electric Department became an independent body, renamed Jacksonville Electric Authority, now operating in accordance with Article 21 of the Jacksonville Code of Ordinance.
+On August 8, 1967, as part of the consolidation of the City of Jacksonville and Duval County governments, the City of Jacksonville Electric Department became an independent body, renamed Jacksonville Electric Authority, operating in accordance with Article 21 of the Jacksonville Code of Ordinance.